Arbor Garden Centre and Nursery

 Black Elderberry Tree

-Discover the versatile and resilient serviceberry, a stunning woody plant that thrives across USDA Zones 2 to 9.
+Discover the versatile and resilient serviceberry (Amelanchier spp.), a stunning woody plant that thrives across USDA Zones 2 to 9.
 Growing as a 6 to 25-foot tree or shrub, it flourishes in well-drained, slightly acidic to neutral soils under full sun to partial shade.
 Its delicate white spring blossoms attract native bees, butterflies, and other vital pollinators, while yielding juicy, dark purple fruits with a sweet, agreeable, and rich blueberry-like flavor.
-Beyond its delicious harvest and brilliant fall foliage, this plant is an ecological powerhouse that provides essential food and shelter for over 35 species of songbirds and wildlife Guide to Planting a Serviceberry.
+Beyond its delicious harvest and brilliant fall foliage, this plant is an ecological powerhouse that provides essential food and shelter for over 35 species of songbirds and wildlife.

 💮 Delicate white flowers in May